Dania-c/Mycv/cv-Daniacaptan-Markdown.md

 #### Educational courses

--teaching skills (summer of 2016)
+- teaching skills (summer of 2016)
--online course with Alison.com about teaching student with difficulties (summer of 2014)
+- online course with Alison.com about teaching student with difficulties (summer of 2014)